CarlosMartinez-USDA/json-to-xml/ReadMe.md

 # Issues

 ## ISSUE #1: Page Numbering
-~~Page numbers are not consistently correct.~~
+Page numbers are not consistently correct.
- ~~- When the following JSON string key values are present:~~
-	~~-	pub_start_page and,
+- When the following JSON string key values are present:~~ ~~-	pub_start_page and,
 	-	pub_end_page,
 	-	pub_page.~~
 ~~- No issues are present with page numbers.~~
- ~~- When they are not, they must be derived from the “pub_publicaton” or “citation” key values.~~
+ - When they are not, they must be derived from the “pub_publicaton” or “citation” key values.
 	- Both of these files are long strings of text, with inconsistent formatting.
-	-  While they mostly do contain some pagination information
-	- It is difficult to get the correct data from a string of text
+	-  While they mostly do contain some pagination information ~~- It is difficult to get the correct data from a string of text~~
 ------
 # ISSUE #2: random "station_id" acronym
 Extraneous “station_id” acronym appearing just outside the last author name tag.